bufordtaylor/swiftcommandline/README.md

-### Swiftcommandline is a quick way to edit commonly referenced files in vim
+### Swiftcommandline is a quick way to edit, go to, or open commonly referenced files or folders

 ## Install